Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/MultiPlatformApplication/README.md

 In file **MultiPlatformApplication/ApplicationInfo.cs**, 2 variables can be helpfull if you want to debug/develop this sample:
 - **DataStorageUsed**:

 Data received from server are stored locally.
-It's not at all a good way in production.
+It's not at all a good way in production (not encrypted).
 But necessary when using **UseTestEnvironment**

+At terms, once encrypted, it will the base to create offline usage if there is no more network connection.

 - **UseTestEnvironment**